 It is a good idea to regularly perform a SQL Server health check on all servers in your estate.
 Any issues fixed after the last check may have reappeared.
-If you are lucky enough to have one of the good monitoring tools installed you will catch some of the issues described here, but not all.
+If you are lucky enough to have one of the good monitoring tools you will catch some of the issues described here, but not all.
 A regular health check at different times of the day each time will still be necessary.

 Some of the issues described here can be avoided by ensuring that SQL Server Best Practices are adhered to, while others are less easily avoided and have to be resolved when they are discovered.

 If you run the health check using SQL CoPilot, it checks for all issues listed here.
-If there is something in the generated spreadsheet you don't understand, refer back to this page for an explanation.
+If there is something in the generated report you don't understand, refer back to this page for an explanation.

 Blocking is normal.
 SQL Server takes locks on all types of objects to ensure that data/schema/code does not change while it is being accessed.